asaddevx/mern-stack/README.md

 In modern software, the biggest bottleneck isn't just writing code—it’s the **Coordination Gap**.
 Fragmented systems lead to "Blind Profits" in retail, "Lost Complaints" in institutions, and "Delayed Matches" in medical emergencies.

-## 💡 The Niche: Building Integrated Command Centers
+## 💡 The Niche: Building Integrated Command Centers:

 My focus is on **System Architecture & Data Integrity**.
 I specialize in building MERN-stack "Command Centers" that centralize fragmented workflows into high-performance, real-time, and audit-proof ecosystems.

 ---

-## 📂 Repository Roadmap: The Systems Inside
+## 📂 Repository Roadmap: The Systems Inside:

 ### 🏢 [BestPriceKSA](https://bestpriceksa.com/) | Enterprise Retail ERP